1099 vs W2: 10 Key Differences

 However, as the use of independent talent grows, businesses must also adjust the way they manage their workforce—compliance goes hand-in-hand with independent contractor engagement.
 Without proper management of independent contractors, you can run the risk of worker misclassification, which can lead to audits, fines, penalties, lawsuits, and more.

-Think of your relationship with an independent contractor as a business-to-business relationship.
+Think of your relationship with a 1099 worker as a business-to-business relationship.
 It can be easy to fall into the trap of treating them like an employee, but doing so can put you at risk for misclassification.

 While employees typically receive some sort of training surrounding their job duties, independent contractors bring specialized expertise to a project or task.
 As a client, you’re not responsible for providing them with training—pretty nice, right?
 Independent talent can be a great way to fill business needs.

 While independents come from and work in virtually every sector of the economy, most demonstrate a high level of specialization in their industry.
-In fact, the majority of independents say they get work assignments because they offer a specialized skill that requires certification, special training, or education.
+In fact, the majority of 1099 workers say they get work assignments because they offer a specialized skill that requires certification, special training, or education.

 Unlike traditional employees whose jobs may encompass a wide variety of duties and tasks, independent contractors are only responsible for performing the services outlined in a contract or Scope of Work (SOW).